11 Things I Still Buy In Plastic

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-After a couple of years of my zero waste journey, I still buy things in plastic.
+After a couple of years of my ‘zero waste’ journey, I still buy (lots of) things in plastic.
+There, I said it.

-At the beginning of my journey, I was obsessed with producing as little trash as possible.
-I was becoming very upset over getting tea in a plastic bag from coffee shops, or getting a straw in my drink (after asking to get it without).
+In the beginning, I was quite obsessed with producing as little trash as possible.
+I was becoming upset over getting tea in a plastic bag from coffee shops or getting a straw in my drink (after asking to get it without).

-In this article, I will share 11 things I still buy in plastic.
-I want to show you that I’m far from zero waste, and I hope this list will make you feel a bit better and less worried about not being “perfect,” too.
+In this article, I will share some of the most common things I still buy in plastic.
+With this, I want to show you that I’m far from ‘zero waste’, and I hope this list will make you feel a bit better and less worried about not being ‘perfect’.

 1. Tofu & tempeh